falconair/ProgrammingForAnalytics/lectures/060_learn_command_line/learn_command_line.md

 For example, given a file containing all characters from the Game of Thrones and their kill stats, you would search for Arya using `grep Arya got_kills.csv`.

-If you wanted to search for everything EXCEPT Arya, the command `grep -V Arya got_kills.csv` will get you what you want.
+If you wanted to search for everything EXCEPT Arya, the command `grep -v Arya got_kills.csv` will get you what you want.

 `grep -i arya got_kills.csv` will ignore case and return all lines containing Arya, arya, aRya, etc.